We All Need To Set Boundaries!

 How To Set Boundaries And Stop People Pleasing?

-The Term Set Boundaries Became Popular In The Mid ’80s
+The Term “Set Boundaries” Became Popular In The Mid-’80s

-I remember when I was growing up that I had problems crossing over boundaries.
-It was not until it was explained to me that having limits go both ways and help people to get along in a peaceful and orderly manner.
+I remember when I was growing up I had problems crossing over boundaries.
+It was not until it was explained to me that having limits goes both ways and helps people to get along in a peaceful and orderly manner.
 Without boundaries, a person can become overwhelmed with fatigue, stress, disrespect, and an overall lack of peace and contentment.
 We must limit what we allow others to demand from us and what we freely offer to do for others. (you may think it is a Christian thing to serve and sacrifice for others, and that is true, but we still need to guard our hearts, mind, and body against overextending ourselves).

 Personal boundaries are guidelines, rules, or limits that a person creates to identify reasonable, safe, and permissible ways for others to behave toward them and how they will respond when someone passes those limits.
 This life skill has been widely referenced in self-help books and used in counseling since the mid-1980s.

-Jesus Taught us How To Set Boundaries.
+Did Jesus Teach Us How To Set Boundaries?

-• Personal Prayer Time: “But when you pray, go into your room, close the door and pray to your Father, who is unseen” (Matthew 6:6).
+• Personal Prayer Time: “But when you pray, go into your room, close the door, and pray to your Father, who is unseen” (Matthew 6:6).

 • Be Honest and Direct (Don’t Pressure People or Try to Get Them to Do Things): “Simply let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No’; anything beyond this comes from the evil one” (Matthew 5:37).